rejuvyesh/homepage/aboutme.md

 Why, you may ask?
 All articles I have read about improving your writing skill reach a common conclusion: "only way to improve your writing skills is to write".
 A lot, I guess.
 I read plenty of books, papers, blogs and magazine articles.
 I think of blogging as a much better way to share what I have been reading and thinking about.
 Developing critical thinking requires a lot of practice, and writing is a useful aid in reflection.
 Writing about stuff, forces me to think harder, helping me to sharpen my thoughts, and improve my writing in the process too.
 Moreover I am into tracking my beliefs and ideas, and how they change with time.
 Having those in written is only helpful.

-Then why not facebook ^[Or Google+]?
+Then why not Facebook ^[Or Google+]?
 If you look at the history of internet, you'll realize that "big sites rise and fall in popularity"^[If you don't believe me just think of [Yahoo!](http://yahoo.com) or Orkut] while I think I'll want my internet identity to persist longer than those sites do.
 I don't want to be reduced to be a handle tacked at the end of a huge company's website ^[Facebook, I am looking at you].
 Moreover, I find it very hard to find older posts on facebook ^[Especially without Google Searches being possible.].
 With increasing tension between the social stalwarts like Facebook vs Twitter (over the Instagram issue) or Facebook vs Google+, instead of them collaborating to make the web a better place, it has become pertinent to me that I shouldn't leave my data to whims of a particular company.